n4m4n-3irl4/Simple-Unix-Shell/README.md

 ## Project Details
 The working of this project requires a LINUX based machine.

-Implementing Simple-Shell that waits for user input, executes commands provided in the user input,  and  then  repeats  until  terminated  using  Ctrl-C. This simpleshell can also read and execute bash script written in an external file.
+Implementing a Simple-Shell that waits for user input, executes commands provided in the user input,  and  then  repeats  until  terminated  using  Ctrl-C. This simpleshell can also read and execute bash script written in an external file.
 The shell executes simple linux commands.
 The simple shell also supports the ```history``` command and also displays the process details upon exitting.

 The shell CANNOT execute commands like ```cd``` , i.e. the commands whose executables are not present in the ```bin``` folder of the unix machine.